dfsoeten/docker-ssl/readme.md

 follow the instructions [here](dhparam/README.md) and generate a new key.

 ## Todo
 - Add support for all the available environment variable provided [here](https://github.com/jwilder/nginx-proxy/wiki/List-of-Supported-Environment-Variables).
+- Add comments to `.env` file